dreamking60/d3-start-to-finish-leanpub/manuscript/11 PRACTICAL Size the circles.md

     .then(dataIsReady);
 ```

-A `scaleSqrt` scale function is created with domain `[0, 100]` (because the data value varies between 0 and 100).
-The range is set to `[0, 20]` meaning the maximum circle radius is 20.
+A `scaleSqrt` scale function is created with domain `[0, 100]` and range `[0, 20]` and assigned to `radiusScale`.
+The domain is set to `[0, 100]` because the data values vary between 0 and 100 and the range is set to `[0, 20]` so that the maximum circle radius is 20.
 We’ll set this to a more suitable value later in the book.
 We saw in the previous chapter that `scaleSqrt` is the correct scale to use when using circle area to represent a quantity.

 We now pass a function into `.attr('r', ...)` so that the radius is set according to the joined value (instead of a constant value).
 For now we use the `renewable` property and apply the `radiusScale` scale function to it.

 Therefore each circle will be sized such that its area is proportional to the `renewable` property.

-Save `main.js` and point your browser at `step4` (if necessary) or select Live Preview and you should see:
+Save `main.js` and load `step4` in your browser.
+The circles now look like:

 ![](https://learn.createwithdata.com/wp-content/uploads/2021/04/image-2.png)

 Each circle represents a county and is sized according to its renewable energy percentage.
 We can already see that there’s a few countries that appear to have quite a high percentage and plenty others with a low percentage.

-Later on in this book you’ll arrange the circles out more effectively and add labels so that you can see the individual countries more clearly.
+Later on in this book we’ll arrange the circles more effectively and add labels so we can see the individual countries more clearly.